Developing Online Courses

-Online courses are classes that are taught using the Internet with the majority of the content, activities, and interactions occurring online.
-Completely online courses are distance education courses; students can take the online course from any computer that has a high-speed Internet connection and browser (e.g., Internet Explorer).
+Online courses are classes that are taught using the Internet with the majority of the content, activities and interactions occurring online.
+Completely online courses are distance education courses; students can take the online course from any computer that has a high-speed Internet connection and browser (e.g., Google Chrome).

 To deliver online courses, KCC has adopted a course management software program known as Moodle.
 The web address for KCC’s Moodle site is http://moodle.kellogg.edu.